 The above train wreck scenario actually happened to a business some time ago.
 They did not include data loss mitigation in their contingency plans.
 While the nature of the error in this example was unusual, the reality is that data loss is a very common experience for computer users .
 Failure will inevitably occur in any IT environment.
-Smart business operators reduce the likelihood of data loss with planning and implementing good procedures for disaster recovery.
+Smart business operators reduce the likelihood of data loss with planning and implementing good disaster recovery strategies.

 This article is a basic introduction to data protection strategies, intended to inform freelancers, contractors and small to medium sized business operators.
 If you are business manager, and if this topic is a grey area to you, contact your IT staff and start asking questions about their contingency plans.
 Has anyone devised and tested a disaster recovery plan?
 If so, did it actually work?
 If not, why not?
 What can they do about it?
-As for small business owners, chances are your contingency plans is mostly inadequate.
-In that case, consider hiring an IT contractor to give you advice about this topic.
+If you are a freelancer and manage your own equipment, hiring an IT contractor should be considered.
+Ask them for advice about this topic.

 Protecting Your Data